 - 1. Attend Livestock Committee Meetings - 2.
 Provide input for fair book revisions - 3.
 Read and understand the 4-H/FFA Youth Livestock Section of the Fairbook and have an overall understanding of the entire 4-H schedule and events during the Central Montana Fair - 4.
 Provide recommendations to the County Extension Agent and the 4-H Livestock Committee regarding a show judge. - 5.
 After fair entry is completed, use the Pen and Stall Report generated by the Extension Office to make Pen/Stall assignments for your species, grouped by club or chapter.
 Make a chart(s) on poster board provided by the Extension Office that shows assignments. - 6.
 Recruit the following volunteers - a.
 Ready ring- at least two people that will line up the next class in the show order - b.
 Ring Stewards- assist judge and members in the ring to assure safety and order - c.
 Show Announcer - d.
 Clerk- Check with Extension Office to see if they are providing a clerk.
 If not make sure your volunteer is trained by the Extension Office - e.
 Swine Show- at least four pig board holders - 7.
 Communication with the Market Sale Coordinator - a.
 Understand the help they will need with your species - i.
 Before the sale - ii.
 During the sale - iii.
 After the sale with dispositions - iv.
 Load out of sale animals - v.
-Complete resale buyers information form and return to the Extension Office prior to the sale - vi.
-Refer buyers' questions to the Sale Coordinator or Extension Office - b.
+Refer all resale buyers to the Sale Coordinator or Extension Office - vi.
+Refer buyers questions to the Sale Coordinator or Extension Office - b.
 Beef - i.
 The Sale Coordinator will arrange the Brand Inspector- make sure you have their contact information